junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Just as he speaks, a loud metallic thrumming sound echoes from the sky.
 The air around them ripples like animation, turning from open outdoor space to a dimly lit indoor space with green and blue lightings.

-A cheerful voice sounds up behind them, "Ladies and gentlemen, welcome aboard the Tardis."
+A cheerful, melodramatic voice sounds up behind them, "Ladies and gentlemen, welcome aboard the Tardis."

 <br>